-- Base Station (BS) acts as dispenser of base elements (Figure 3).
+- Base Station (BS) acts as dispenser of base elements (Figure 4).
 The application modules are three magazines of base elements.
-There is a single BS per team. - Cap Station (CS) mounts a cap as the final step in production on an intermediate product (Figure 4).
+There is a single BS per team. - Cap Station (CS) mounts a cap as the final step in production on an intermediate product (Figure 5).
 The application module is a vacuum pick & place module.
-A base element with a cap must be taken to the machine and is then unmounted and buffered in the machine.
+There is a slide to store at most one cap piece at a time.
+At the beginning this slide is empty and has to be filled in the following way.
+A base element with a cap must be taken to the machine and is then unmounted and buffered in the slide.
 The cap is then mounted on the next intermediate product taken to the machine.
-There are two CS per team.
+There are two CS per team. - Ring Station (RS) mounts one colored ring out of two available colors on an intermediate product (Figure 6).
+Each RS has two vacuum pick & place units as application modules with separate unique colors which are determined new for each game.
+There is an additionally pre-fill slide which is used for some colors (specified anew for each game) to add base elements.
+There are two RS per team. - Delivery Station (DS) Accepts completed products.
+The stations contains three conveyor belts (Figure 7).
+The robot has to setup the proper one for a specific order (cf. Section 3.2.4).
+The delivered products are verified by either the referees or an automated external vision system.
+There is one DS per team.